Spireblight/Spireblight.github.io/_sources/fileparser.rst.txt

         :param int floor: The floor to get the data for
         :rtype: :class:`NodeData` or None

+.. module:: runs

-.. class:: runs.RunParser(filename, profile, data)
+.. class:: RunParser(filename, profile, data)

     The data for finalized runs.
 This is a :class:`FileParser` subclass.